 Many medical providers are turning to collection agencies far more quickly than in the past and once that happens, it becomes far more difficult to resolve the situation in a favorable way.

 “Medical providers have gotten trigger-happy about turning bills over to collections,” said Lowry.
 “Some health-care providers report bills as delinquent to the credit bureaus after as few as 30 days, hoping to prod customers into paying.
 And it becomes difficult to negotiate with the health-care provider once a bill is in collection.”

 If you’re worried your medical bills have negatively impacted your credit, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.